alexlusher/bowl_challenge/README.md

 5) Dockerize the solution
 6) Any test cases you can think of?

-RESPONSE: The following parameters can be subject to A/B testing:
+<b>RESPONSE: The following parameters can be subject to A/B testing:</b>

 -	Subject line (Length, Topic, Personalization)
 -	Pre-header (Inclusion, Content)